puppetsw/SnakeGame2.0/README.md

 ## Current Status
 The very base game is working to some degree.
 I am currently working on adding game states and menus to the game.
 I will then hook it all up into a single player game.

+I have decided to add an AI to the game.
+That way I can test the second player before adding multiplayer.

 From there I will work on the socket client/server implementation.

 ## Contributions